richelbilderbeek/bbbq_article/revision/README.md

 > presentation pathways.

-First and foremost, something must have gone wrong with the figures and their corresponding legends in the orginial submission.
+First and foremost, something must have gone wrong with the figures and their corresponding legends in the original submission.
 We apologize for this and have corrected this in our revised manuscript.

 > 1) The authors claim to have shown that transmembrane helices (TMH) are
 > important sources of MHC class I and class II epitopes.
 But they have not